An Overview of qdbp

 }

-if we don't handle the `#False` case for a value that could be `#False`, the
+(* The type system will ensure that the pattern matching is exhaustive.
+For example, if we don't handle the `#False` case for a value that could be `#False`, the program won't compile *)

 (* Another application of tagged objects is error types.
-Here is a safe
+Here is a safe division by 0 function *)

-safe_divide := {a b|
+safe_divide: {a b|

 b = 0.